rails/rails/guides/source/form_helpers.md

 This would result in `params[:person][:addresses]` being an array of hashes.
 Each hash in the array will have the keys `line1`, `line2`, and `city`.

 It's important to note that while hashes can be nested arbitrarily, only one level of "arrayness" is allowed.
-Arrays can usually be replaced by hashes though.
+Arrays can usually be replaced by hashes.
 For example, instead of an array of model objects, you can have a hash of model objects keyed by their id or similar.

 WARNING: Array parameters do not play well with the `check_box` helper.
 According to the HTML specification unchecked checkboxes submit no value.
 However it is often convenient for a checkbox to always submit a value.
 The `check_box` helper fakes this by creating an auxiliary hidden input with the same name.
-If the checkbox is unchecked only the hidden input is submitted and if it is checked then both are submitted but the value submitted by the checkbox takes precedence.
+If the checkbox is unchecked only the hidden input is submitted.
+If it is checked then both are submitted but the value submitted by the checkbox takes precedence.

 ### The `fields_for` Helper `:index` Option